snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ## Advanced Resource Specifications

-A workflow rule may support a number of
+A workflow rule may support several
 [resource specifications](https://snakemake.readthedocs.io/en/latest/snakefiles/rules.html#resources).
 For a SLURM cluster, a mapping between Snakemake and SLURM needs to be performed.